Nordic eScience Globalisation Initiative (NeGI)

-A Programme committee comprising the following representatives from the funding partners has designed the NeGI structure:
+NeGI's programme committee comprises of the following representatives from the funding partners:

 - Juni Palmgren, Karolinska Institutet, Sweden (chair)

-- Roar Skålin, Special Adviser at Research Council of Norway (member)
+- Asbjørn Mo, Department Director at Research Council of Norway (member)

 - Pentti Pulkinen, Director of Unit at Academy of Finland (member)

-- Ásdís Jónsdóttir, Senior Adviser at Ministry of Education, Science and Culture, Iceland, (observer)
+- Steinunn Sigríður Jakobsdóttir, Senior Adviser at Rannís, Iceland, (observer)

 - Daniel Holmberg, Senior Adviser at Nordic Council of Ministers (member)